NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/fg.md

 <img src="PM/CAD/Plugin/figure27.png" style="float: center;" width=700 > <br>
 Name the component "Carrier" and click okay
 <img src="PM/CAD/Plugin/figure28.png" style="float: center;" width=700 > <br>
-create a new sketch by click sketch and position the mouse on the face of one of the  planent gear
+create a new sketch by clicking sketch and positioning the mouse on the face of one of the  planet gear
 <img src="PM/CAD/Plugin/figure29.png" style="float: center;" width=700 > <br>
-click P to project and select all the  inner diameter of the gears as shown below and click OK
+click P to project select all the  inner diameters of the gears as shown below and click OK
 <img src="PM/CAD/Plugin/figure30.png" style="float: center;" width=700 > <br>
-select Center Diameter Circle and create circles of 10 diameter in all the gears. make sure to zoom the center of the gear to position the mouse for drawing.
+select Center Diameter Circle and create circles of 10 diameters in all the gears. make sure to zoom the center of the gear to position the mouse for drawing.
 <img src="PM/CAD/Plugin/figure31.png" style="float: center;" width=700 > <br>
-Select aline to join all the gears.Draw the carrier lines that connect all the gears as shown below
+Select aline to join all the gears.
+Draw the carrier lines that connect all the gears as shown below
 <img src="PM/CAD/Plugin/figure32.png" style="float: center;" width=700 > <br>
-Select the tagent to make sure that the lines are attached to the circle.Select the geometery which is the line and the gear circle at each point the circle become in contact with the line eg as shown below
+Select the tangent to make sure that the lines are attached to the circle.Select the geometery which is the line and the gear circle at each point the circle become in contact with the line eg as shown below
 <img src="PM/CAD/Plugin/figure34.png" style="float: center;" width=700 > <br>
 select fillets to specify the radius at the intersection.Select the two separate lines making the intersection and click OK and finish sketch
 <img src="PM/CAD/Plugin/figure33.png" style="float: center;" width=700 > <br>